jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 Carving skill divided by 20 (also rounded up).

-Galdrar and Galdrastafir
+### Galdrar and Galdrastafir
 Literally chants and magical signs, the following spells can be cast using either the Seidr or Rune Carving skill.
 They use the following traits, which are slightly different, depending on whether the spell is cast as a chant or engraved as runes.

-Enduring: If cast as Seidr the spell's effect lasts for a day and a night, or vice versa.
+**Enduring**: If cast as Seidr the spell's effect lasts for a day and a night, or vice versa.
 If a Rune Carving then the spell lasts until the enchanted object is broken.

-Instant: The spell's effect takes place instantly and then disappears.
+**Instant**: The spell's effect takes place instantly and then disappears.
 Instant spells enchanted as Rune Carvings work once (at a time of the owner's choice) and then shatter.

-Magnitude (X): The strength and power of the spell.
+**Magnitude (X)**: The strength and power of the spell.
 Also the number of Magic Points required to cast it (or half this value if engraved).
 If two identical spells are cast on the same target, only the stronger takes effect.
 They do not stack.

-Progressive: If desired the spell can be cast at greater levels of Magnitude, increasing its Magic Point cost commensurately.
+**Progressive**: If desired the spell can be cast at greater levels of Magnitude, increasing its Magic Point cost commensurately.

-Resist (Persistence/Resilience): The spell's effects do not take effect automatically.
+**Resist (Persistence/Resilience)**: The spell's effects do not take effect automatically.
 The target may make an Opposed Test of their Persistence or Resilience (as specified by the spell) against the casting roll, in order to avoid the effect of the spell entirely.